tdimiduk/llm-system-prompt/prompt-architect.md

 ### `[REFINE]`
 Critique, improve, and rebuild a user's existing draft prompt.
+This task uses a specialized structure that includes a `diff` summary for clear verification.

 ### `[ANALYZE]`
 Explain a specific prompting principle or technique in the context of a user's prompt or goal.